tokio-rs/mio/doc/getting-started.md

 the data back to the client (hence the echo).

 We need a way to store the connection state on the `Pong` server.
-To do this, we will create a `Connection` struct that will store the state of a single client connection.
+To do this, we create a `Connection` struct that will store the state of a single client connection.
 The `Pong` struct will use a [`Slab`](http://rustdoc.s3-website-us-east-1.amazonaws.com/slab/master/slab/struct.Slab.html) to store all of the `Connection` instances.

-The echo server's goal is to read from the client connection until a new line has been reached, then write back that line to the client (and repeat).
-So, there are two clear states.
-First, the connection is in a "reading" state where it focuses on reading from the socket then looking for a new line.
-If no new line is found, it stays in the reading state.
-Otherwise, if a new line is found, it transitions to a writing state until the line is written back to the client, at which point it transitions back to the reading state.

-So, let's setup the Connection struct to represent that:
+We'll come back to the `Slab`.

+The `Connection` struct follows.

 ```rust
 struct Connection {